raydelvecchio/SwiftAI-v2/README.md

 * Code improvements to make it cleaner, easier to read, and more efficient
 * Huggingface/Pytorch instead of Tensorflow

+# Notes on Running and Installation
+This codebase, specifically when training the model, requires CUDA (and Pytorch CUDA).
+You can check your CUDA version with `nvcc --version`.
+You can then check how to install Pytorch CUDA [here](https://pytorch.org/get-started/locally/).
+I used the following command: `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117`.

 # constants.py
 File containing all constants necessary to train the model.
 Genius secrets/tokens stored as environment variables.